stieglma/homepage/content/pages/projects.rst

 Wordpress
 ---------
-- `Mail()man Subscription`_ a simple plugin which generates a widget allowing users to subscribe to mailing-lists over the php mail() function
+- `Mail()man Subscription`_ a simple plugin which generates a widget allowing users to subscribe to mailing-lists via the php mail() function

 Science
 -------